Caveat of Low Carb Diet Approaches:

 All-in or Small Steps? (know thyself):

 Each diet is based on the best science I could find, some information is anecdotal from the internet.
-Most of the information is based on working with a diverse range of clients over the past 5 years as a diet and fitness coach on coach.me
+Most of the information is based on working with a diverse range of clients over 5+ years as a diet and fitness coach on the online service called coach.me

 I. Entry Level: Decrease Sugar (aka Low Carb Diet)

 Who is this level for?

 - People coming from a Standard American diet of high fat and high sugar.